-- Resolution is it good enough for facial recognition. - Camera position are they positioned for clear view of suspect. - c.
-Lighting is it adequate to capture clear images both day and night - d.
-Image detail is the recorder set up for best image detail - e.
+- b) carriera positioni are urey positioned to clear yrew of suspect. c.
+Lighting is it adequate to capture clear images both day and night. - d.
+Image detail is the recorder set up for best image detail. - e.
 Maintenance are you maintaining your system properly so it can do its job when needed?